Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES

 \section{Abstract}

-Local primordial non-Gaussianity (PNG) is a promising observable of the underlying physics of inflation, characterized by a parameter denoted by $\fnl$.
-We present the methodology to measure local $\fnl$ from the Dark Energy Survey (DES) data using the 2-point angular correlation function (ACF) via the induced scale-dependent bias.
-One of the main focuses of the work is the treatment of the integral constraint.
-This condition appears when estimating the mean number density of galaxies from the data and is especially relevant for PNG analyses, where it is found to be key in obtaining unbiased $\fnl$ constraints.
-The methods are analysed for two types of simulations: $\sim 246$ \goliat N-body simulations with non-Gaussian initial conditions $\fnl$ equal to -100 and 100, and 1952 Gaussian ICE-COLA mocks with $\fnl=0$ that follow the DES angular and redshift distribution.
-We use the \goliat mocks to asses the impact of the integral constraint when measuring $\fnl$.
-We obtain biased PNG constraints when ignoring the integral constraint, $\fnl = -2.8\pm1.0$ for $\fnl=100$ simulations, and $\fnl=-10.3\pm1.5$ for $\fnl=-100$ simulations, whereas we recover the fiducial values within $1\sigma$ when correcting for the integral constraint with $\fnl=97.4\pm3.5$ and $\fnl=-95.2\pm5.4$, respectively.
-We use the ICE-COLA mocks to validate our analysis in a DES-like setup, finding it to be robust to different analysis choices: best-fit estimator, the effect of integral constraint, the effect of BAO damping, the choice of covariance, and scale configuration.
+Local primordial non-Gaussianity (PNG) is a promising observable of the underlying physics of inflation, characterised by $\fnl^{\rm loc}$.
+We present the methodology to measure $\fnl^{\rm loc}$ from the Dark Energy Survey (DES) data using the 2-point angular correlation function (ACF) with scale-dependent bias.
+One of the focuses of the work is the integral constraint.
+This condition appears when estimating the mean number density of galaxies from the data and is key in obtaining unbiased $\fnl^{\rm loc}$ constraints.
+The methods are analysed for two types of simulations: $\sim 246$ \goliat N-body small area simulations with $\fnl$ equal to -100 and 100, and 1952 Gaussian ICE-COLA mocks with $\fnl=0$ that follow the DES angular and redshift distribution.
+We use the ensemble of \goliat mocks to show the importance of the integral constraint when measuring PNG, where we recover the fiducial values of $\fnl$ within the $1\sigma$ when including the integral constraint.
+In contrast, we found a bias of $\Delta \fnl\sim 100$ when not including it.
+For a DES-like scenario, we forecast a bias of $\Delta \fnl \sim 23$, equivalent to $1.8\sigma$, when not using the IC for a fiducial value of $\fnl=100$.
+We use the ICE-COLA mocks to validate our analysis in a realistic DES-like setup finding it robust to different analysis choices: best-fit estimator, the effect of IC, BAO damping, covariance, and scale choices.
 We forecast a measurement of $\fnl$ within $\sigma(\fnl)=31$ when using the DES-Y3 BAO sample, with the ACF in the $1\ {\rm deg}<\theta<20\ {\rm deg}$ range.